 "My concept revolves around the spirit of an 'Artisan Apartment' – the rationale became about respecting how The Emory should retain the soul of a Maybourne property, while creating something fresh and new, where the guest remained at the heart of the experience."

-"The floor-to-ceiling windows capture a framed image of the city – forming a close encounter with Belgravia outside, and enveloping the apartment in London’s urban landscape.
+"The floor-to-ceiling windows capture a framed image of the city – forming a close encounter with Belgravia outside, and enveloping the apartment in London’s urban landscape."

-"The suites really embrace Hyde Park, which gives us our palette of colours - the seasonal, ever-changed tones of sage and olive green, the lush pinks, the rare golden colour of the sky in London.
+"The suites really embrace Hyde Park, which gives us our palette of colours - the seasonal, ever-changed tones of sage and olive green, the lush pinks, the rare golden colour of the sky in London."

-"The materials used throughout are informed by the tactility of the city, too.
-The solidity of the ivory travertino marble, the hardwood, the abundance of glass and a dash of calacutta viola marble - they all juxtapose the richness inherent within the fine details, and the colour palette throughout.
-Key features include radial marquetry panels, curved glass bar cabinets and bespoke furnishings from Andre Fu Living.
+And from the solidity of the ivory travertine marble, to the hardwood, the abundance of glass and the dash of calacatta viola marble - each juxtaposes the richness inherent within the fine details, and the colour palette throughout.